k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 #### Property Name

 The property that will be created on a field if the plugin returns true.
-By default, the property name is optionSet.
+By default, the property is named optionSet.

 #### Absolute Threshold